-- Normalise the experiences that siblings have growing up in their families
+- normalise the experiences that siblings have growing up in their families

-- Acknowledge the feelings that siblings have about their lives
+- acknowledge the feelings that siblings have about their lives

-- Teach siblings coping strategies for dealing with difficult situations
+- teach siblings coping strategies for dealing with difficult situations

-- Enable schools to make positive changes that enhance siblings’ school life.
+- enable schools to make positive changes that enhance siblings’ school life.

 How does Sibs Talk fit with other school initiatives?

-- Developing wellbeing and resilience
+- Wellbeing and resilience

-- Identifying young carers
+- Young carers

-- Celebrating difference and diversity
+- Difference and diversity